Dr. Donde Plowman is the James, Jr. and Susan Stuart Endowed Dean of the UNL College of Business Administration

 education for any UNL student who may one day work in a business setting.

-- Creating the Career Services at CBA office -- and hiring two career coaches -- which will help
+- Creating the Career Services at CBA office – and hiring four career coaches – to help business

 Prior to assuming the position of dean, Dean Plowman was Department Head of the Department of Management